rwilcox/my-learnings-docs/learning_git.md

 Git is pretty neat, and lets you think about source code management in totally different ways.
 Go Git!

+# Git Nouns and verbs

+## Nouns
+### clone / checkout / repository

+a complete (approximately) copy of the repository on your local machine.

+This is disconnected with the server's version of the repository until you push or pull

+### remote

+A remote copy of the code, on something that behaves like a server.
+(Github, Bitbucket, or a machine you have git ssh into to store changes.
+Git is super scale-downable.)

+### branch

+These are easy to ceate.
+Unlike subversion Git does not use the file system to store different branches, and because everything is distributed you ca create a branch on your local machine, and it doesn't exist anyhere else (until you push it)

+### commit

+Commit.
+These are also easy to create and commits can exist just on your local machine.
+Because of thi I like to make my Git commits very small.
+I like to aim for my commits to feel like a single thought: almost a sentence, as if it was code.

+Does this commit do one thing?
+No, seriously, one thing.
+I may write some code for a ticket or task and break it up into 5 or 6 seperate commit yjust committing the right parts.
+Theres a bit of an art form here, and also it might not matter if you squash your merges, but it makes me feel good.

+In Git commit numbers are SHA1 summaries of the content (they are not sequential ie as in Subversion or CVS).
+Additionally, in most cases only the first 7 characters of a SHA-1 matter to uniquely identify a commit (unless you're the Linux kernel, which needs 8 due to the sheer size of the codebase).

+### Stage

+Unlike Subverion, the whole woking copy is not automatically included in a commit.
+You have to add files to the stage, then commit them.

+Some Git UIs may ignore parts of this, but because o how it work (splittig work into sentences) I see this as a feature, not a bug.

+Git doesn't work on just a file level: you can stage indidivual parts or lines of a file.
+SourceTree does this really well, the git CLI you have to be clever about.

+## Verbs

+### Push / Pull

+Push: send the code you have to the server

+Pull: pull the code on the server down to you.

+If you are pushing a feature on a branch you are working on with a friend, and they have committed to the repository, you'll need to `pull` to get their changes.
+If that happens and you have changes on your end, Git will probably figure out the merge and do it corectly (unless you literally change the same lines).
+Only then can you `push` your changes to the remote.

+### Fetch

+download all the branches from the remote repository.
+Usually not required, but if you get an error from git about it can't checkout a branch you know exists, do a fit fetch.

+### Stash

+puts all your changes in a temorpary holding area, and clears the working directory.
+This may allow you to switch branches when you for example realize that some of your work belongs in another branch.

+### Merge a branch

+There's a couple different ways you can do this.
+One can set it up so that merges of pull requests will condense all the commits in your pull request into one, clearly labelled, commit.
+This is called a squash merge.

 # Git Branches (and stuff)

 ## Remote Branches